 On our first morning in Riomaggiore we started out quite early by going down to the village on the hunt for our first morning café latte ☕️ and croissant🥐.

-By the way, the reason I bolded the word “down” in the paragraph above is because as you will see in the photos below most houses & apartments in Riomaggiore are perched up on a cliff so you are walking either up to get to them or coming down.
+By the way, the reason I bolded the word “down” in the paragraph above is because as you will see in the photos below most houses & apartments in Riomaggiore are perched up on a cliff so you are walking either up to get to them or coming down to the centre of the village.
 But hey, it’s all part of the fun😊.

-Early that morning we saw mostly locals getting ready for their day.
+Early that morning we saw mostly locals getting ready for the day.
 The surroundings seemed to bring us back to a simpler time.

 The five villages are very close to one another and therefore from the first to the fifth village it’s only about a 15 minutes train ride.
 These five villages are also connected by trails and by boat.
 Don’t miss out, see all of them as they are all unique.
 That morning to start us off on our hike we took the train to Monterosso al Mare and started by foot from there .